BIOS Update Instructions

 Manual BIOS Updates

-, you will need to consult the manual for your specific make and model to determine how to manually apply a BIOS update.
+If your laptop is not supported by fwupd, you will need to consult the manual for your specific make and model to determine how to manually apply a BIOS update.
 The process will likely include downloading an update file, verifying its integrity, copying it to a USB drive, and then accessing an update menu within the BIOS settings.
 If you have a Thinkpad, refer to the instructions for Manual BIOS on Lenovo ThinkPad laptops.

 Manual BIOS on Lenovo ThinkPad laptops